 Minister Of State At Ministry Of Foreign Affairs Meets US Deputy Secretary Of State

-(MENAFN- Gulf Times) HE Minister of State at the Ministry of Foreign Affairs, Dr. Mohammed bin Abdulaziz bin Saleh Al Khulaifi, met with Deputy Secretary of State of the United States of America, Christopher Landau, in Washington, D.C.
+Washington: Minister of State at the Ministry of Foreign Affairs, HE Dr. Mohammed bin Abdulaziz bin Saleh Al Khulaifi, met with Deputy Secretary of State of the United States of America, HE Christopher Landau, in Washington, D.C.

 During the meeting, the two officials discussed the close strategic relations between the State of Qatar and the United States and explored avenues to further strengthen and promote them across various sectors.